Important Update Regarding our Terms & Conditions:

-Habo summer camps always involve largescale fun activities such as a Colour Wars, Murder Mystery, Habolympics and camp fires.
+Habo summer camps always involve large scale fun activities such as a Colour Wars, Murder Mystery, Mega Mifkad (gathering) and camp fires.
 Chanichimot also have fun whilst learning about Habonim Dror, Israel and their Jewish identity and values.

-Informal education is at the forefront of everything we do as a youth movement.
-Our carefully planned tochnit (themed programme) develops a positive and rich Jewish identity in our chanichimot, which enables them to understand and appreciate our Jewish heritage and culture and the place of Israel within it.
-Each year we have a specific tochnit that is the main focus of our peulot (activities).
-The last few years have seen themes such as ‘rebellion’ and ‘identity’.
-Last year’s was ‘freedom’, where we explored such concepts as freedom of speech, societal and religious constraints and modern day slavery.
+Informal education is at the forefront of everything we do.
+Our carefully planned tochnit (programme) engenders a Jewish identity that understands and appreciates our Jewish heritage and culture and the place of Israel within it.
+Each year we choose an overarching theme for our peulot (activities).
+The last few years have seen themes such as ‘rebellion’, ‘identity’ and ‘voices’.
 The theme will always be tackled in different age-appropriate ways throughout camp.
-Each day the girls and boys take part in creative sessions run by the madrichimot who have undergone extensive leadership training and spent considerable time preparing the activities.
+Our madrichimot undergo extensive leadership training and spent considerable time preparing the activities.

 School Year: Years 5 & 6 (P5 & P6)

-Efrochim provides the first opportunity for chanichim to experience a Habonim Dror Machaneh, with a week-long residential camp.
+Efrochim provides the first opportunity for Chanichimot to experience a Habonim Dror Machaneh, with a week-long residential camp.

-The Efrochim tochnit (programme) is the perfect introduction to Habo Dror, run by madrichimot who have been specially trained.
-They ensure that the children are well looked after and that they get the most out of their first Machaneh experience, whilst also having their first taste of Habonim Dror’s creative and fun ways of learning.
+The Efrochim tochnit (programme) is the perfect introduction to Habo Dror.
+The Madrichimot ensure that the children are well looked after and that they get the most out of their first Machaneh experience, whilst also having their first taste of Habonim Dror’s creative and fun ways of learning.

-Coming together with chanichimot from across the country, the girls and boys will be able to build new friendships that will follow them through their Habo experience, in our warm and inclusive atmosphere, that will last for many years to come.
+Coming together with chanichimot from across the country, the participants will be able to build new friendships that will follow them through their Habo experience, in our warm and inclusive atmosphere, that will last for many years to come.

 School Year: Year 7 (P7)

-During this nine day residential camp, chanichimot (participants) will be eased into the unique culture of a Habo Dror Machaneh, whilst being immersed in a fun and stimulating tochnit (educational programme) and meeting up with old friends and new.
+During this nine-day residential camp, Chanichimot (participants) will experience the unique culture of a Habo Dror Machaneh, whilst being immersed in a fun and stimulating tochnit (educational programme) and meeting up with old friends and new.

-The chanichimot split into smaller kvutsot of around 10 children for tiyul, accompanied by at least three fully trained madrichimot.
-Hiking through the stunning Welsh countryside for three days, being introduced to the famous Habo ruach (spirit) and singing around the campfire makes for a fun-filled and adventurous time bonding with the rest of the kvutsah.
+The Chanichimot split into smaller Kvutsot for tiyul for a portion of camp, accompanied by their Madrichimot.
+Hiking through the stunning English countryside, being introduced to the famous Habo ruach (spirit) and singing around the campfire makes for a fun-filled and adventurous time bonding with the rest of the kvutsah.

 School Year: Year 8 (S1)

-This two week long machaneh includes (weather permitting) a three or four night tiyul around the picturesque Welsh countryside with their newly formed kvutzah.
-In groups of around 10, accompanied by at least three fully trained madrichimot, the chanichimot will have a real Habo adventure – hiking, sleeping under canvas, and singing songs around a campfire with old friends and new.
+This two week long Machaneh includes (weather permitting) a portion of tiyul in the picturesque English countryside with their newly formed kvutsah.
+In small groups, accompanied by fully trained Madrichimot, the Chanichimot will have a real Habo adventure – sleeping under canvas and hiking whilst singing their favourite Habo chants as loud as they possibly can.

-On Megasite, the chanichimot are introduced to the camp’s creative tochnit as well as experiencing some of the well-loved fun peulot (activities), including the legendary Murder Mystery and Colour Wars.
+On Megasite, the Chanichimot are introduced to the theme of camp as well as experiencing some of the fun peulot (activities), including the legendary Murder Mystery and Colour Wars.